richstokes/k8s-folding-at-home/README.md

 &nbsp;

 # Install
+There are options to run this on CPU, GPU or a combination of both.

-To use these deployment sets that uses gpu's to fold with,  I assume that you have a working k8s cluster that have nodes with either 1 or n NVIDIA gpus in them.
+To use these deployment sets that uses GPU's to fold with,  I assume that you have a working k8s cluster that have nodes with either 1 or n NVIDIA gpus in them.
 (AMD have not been tested).

 We are using the same prerequisites as the [k8s-device-plugin](https://github.com/NVIDIA/k8s-device-plugin)

 * NVIDIA drivers ~= 384.81